-For each of the mechanically stabilized layers (MSL) aggregate thicknesses and subgrade resilient modulus' presented in Table 2-1, anticipated traffic levels until failure were calculated using the enhanced layer coefficients (to three significant digits).
-The TBR values were calculated for a thickness of 3" of HMA, 4" of HMA, 6" of HMA, 8" of HMA, and 10" of HMA, with the TBR simply defined as the ratio of allowable traffic loading until failure with geogrid over traffic loading to failure without geogrid.
+For each of the mechanically stabilized layers (MSL) aggregate thicknesses and subgrade resilient modulus' presented in Table 2-1, anticipated traffic capacity was calculated using the enhanced layer coefficients (to three significant digits).
+The TBR values were calculated for a thickness of 2" of HMA, 3" of HMA, 5" of HMA, 6" of HMA, 10" of HMA, and 14" of HMA, with the TBR simply defined as the ratio of allowable traffic loading until failure with geogrid over traffic loading to failure without geogrid.
 The results are presented in the tables below, with other inputs held constant for this evaluation, including: